BioComputingUP/CAFA-evaluator/README.md

 CAFA-evaluator implementation was inspired by the original Matlab code used in CAFA2 assessment and available at [https://github.com/yuxjiang/CAFA2](https://github.com/yuxjiang/CAFA2).

+Visit the Wiki for more information about the [CAFA-evaluator algorithm](https://github.com/BioComputingUP/CAFA-evaluator/wiki).

 ## Installation

-You can use the tool simply cloning this repo and running `cafaeval.py` command line script.
-Otherwise, you can install the package and in addition to the command line you can also import the package as a normal Python module following the instructions below.
+You can use the tool simply cloning this repo and running `__main__.py` Python script. which implements a command line interface.
+To avoid import errors you need to add the source root folder to the `PYTHONPATH` environment variable.
+For example:

+    export PYTHONPATH=/path/to/CAFA-evaluator/src:$PYTHONPATH

+Alternatively, you can install the package with Pip.
+No need to export any variable in this case.

 From GitHub: